 - The information below was developed for educators and others who work with the monitoring process in California.

 Federal and state laws require the California Department of Education (CDE) to monitor implementation of categorical programs operated by local educational agencies (LEAs).
-LEAs are responsible for creating and maintaining programs which meet requirements.
+LEAs are responsible for creating and maintaining programs which meet minimum fiscal and programmatic requirements.

-FPM Regional Team Leaders (RTLs) coordinate teams of select program monitors to conduct on-site or online monitoring of the LEA using the Program Instruments.
+FPM Review Team Leaders coordinate teams of select CDE program monitors to conduct onsite or online monitoring of the LEA using the corresponding program instruments.